jainumesh/CSE591--Final-Project/README.md

 I am planning to make a logic rules driven solution for the same in IDP, as to the best of my knowledge no IDP Program has been published for the same.

+Test Cases can be made using various puzzles given at : http://www.nikoli.co.jp/en/puzzles/numberlink.html

 A Picat Program for is given at : https://github.com/hakank/hakank/blob/master/picat/numberlink.pi

 A Comparison of the two approaches will be made to understand both the solutions better.